-- GEOGRAPHIC INFORMATION SYSTEM: Updated the information for risk assessment in the Community Coastal Resilience Study (2018) - RESEARCH SEA LEVEL RISE IMPACTS: Updated coastal flood hazard risk based on the risk assessment results outlined in the Community Coastal Resilience Study (2018) - DAM INVENTORY: Updated the Dam & Assets Inventories with the Coastal Community Resilience Study & Infrastructure Evaluation (2018 Resilience Study) - RISK ASSESSMENT: Updated the information for risk assessment in the Community Coastal Resilience Study (2018). - STORMWATER INFRASTRUCTURE INVENTORY: The Town completed its inventory of storm water basins, catch basins and outfalls (2017). - PAPER RECORDS PRESERVATION: The Town is installed the MapGeo "Docs" digital file storage system to enable geo-enabled organization and access (2018). - ELECTRONIC RECORDS PRESERVATION: Maintained electronic records backups at multiple levels.
-Replicated key datacenter servers (Veeam Server Backup) to an offsite dark datacenter daily to enable restoration of service in the event of a catastrophic datacenter event.
+- GEOGRAPHIC INFORMATION SYSTEM: Updated the information for risk assessment in the Community Coastal Resilience Study (2018) - RESEARCH SEA LEVEL RISE IMPACTS: Updated coastal flood hazard risk based on the risk assessment results outlined in the Community Coastal Resilience Study (2018) - DAM INVENTORY: Updated the Dam & Assets Inventories with the Coastal Community Resilience Study & Infrastructure Evaluation (2018 Resilience Study) - RISK ASSESSMENT: Updated the information for risk assessment in the Community Coastal Resilience Study (2018). - STORMWATER INFRASTRUCTURE INVENTORY: The Town completed its inventory of storm water basins, catch basins and outfalls (2017). - PAPER RECORDS PRESERVATION: The Town is installed the MapGeo "Docs" digital file storage system to enable geo-enabled organization and access (2018). - ELECTRONIC RECORDS PRESERVATION: From 2014 through 2019, the Town maintained electronic records backups at multiple levels.
+Replicated key datacenter servers (Veeam Server Backup) to an offsite dark datacenter daily to enable restoration of service in the event of a catastrophic datacenter event. - STRUCTURAL REPORTS: The Town required structural engineering reports for expansion or alteration of buildings within the V zone from 2014 to 2019.

-- STRUCTURAL REPORTS: Required structural engineering reports for expansion or alteration of buildings within the V zone from 2014 to 2019. - FIREFIGHTING INFRASTRUCTURE ANALYSIS: Updated the information for risk assessment in the Community Coastal Resilience Study (2018)
+FIREFIGHTING INFRASTRUCTURE ANALYSIS: m 2016 to 2018 the Town updated the information for risk assessment in the Community Coastal Resilience Study.